albertllousas/monads-explained/readme.md

 ### What is a function?

 In mathematics a function is a relationship between two sets of data, where each element of one corresponds to one element of the other.
-Based in that definition, in programming a function is a relationship between two types, since a data type is a set of values.
+Based in that definition, in programming a function is a **relationship between two types**, since a data type is a set of values.

 <p align="center">